 Developing Point-of-Care Tests for Chlamydia and Other STDs

-The Johns Hopkins Center for Point-of-Care Tests for Sexually Transmitted Diseases is seeking the development of novel sampling and detection technologies for point-of-care tests.
+The Johns Hopkins Center for Point-of-Care Tests for Sexually Transmitted Diseases seeks the development of novel sampling and detection technologies for point-of-care tests.

-Dr. Joany Jackman is looking at promising new technologies in various stages of development.
+Dr. Joany Jackman looks at promising new technologies in various stages of development.